odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ===============================================================================
 ```

 Including a terminal cost has increased the minimal policy cost from `5.0K` to `5.6K`.
-This addtional cost  of `0.6K` is due to the additional terminal cost term in the final stage objective.
+This additional cost of `0.6K` is due to the additional terminal cost term in the final stage objective.

 ## Formulating the problem with infinite-horizon SDDP
 In formulating many stochastic dynamic programs (such as the previous example), a terminating cost-to-go function is necessary.
-However, this terminating cost-to-go function is an assumption of many fomulations, including the previosu example.
-Solving a multi-stage stochastic dynamic problem with infinite-horizon stochastic dynamic programming (infinite-horizon SDDP), eliminates the need for a terminating cost-to-go function.
+However, this terminating cost-to-go function is an assumption of many formulations, including the previous example.
+Solving a multi-stage stochastic dynamic problem with infinite-horizon stochastic dynamic programming (infinite-horizon SDDP) eliminates the need for a terminating cost-to-go function.

-The problem is constructed similar to the problem in [Tutorial One: first steps](@ref).
+The problem is constructed similarly to the problem in [Tutorial One: first steps](@ref).
-However the first difference is in the imput to [`SDDPModel`](@ref) method.
+However, the first difference is in the input to [`SDDPModel`](@ref) method.
 The flag `is_infinite = true` tells [`SDDPModel`](@ref) to build the model using infinite-horizon SDDP.

-The addtional inputs `lb_states` and `ub_states` provide the lower bound and upper bound on the state in the first stage of the problem.
+The additional inputs `lb_states` and `ub_states` provide the lower bound and upper bound on the state in the first stage of the problem.

 ```julia
 m = SDDPModel(